 When a cereal breakfast bar calls your name, convenience is a major selling point.
 But these are two more super sugary options, and soon enough, you'll find yourself hungry again hours before lunch.

 If you're looking for more tips to stay on track, be sure to sign up for our newsletter to get daily recipes and food news in your inbox!

 If you've mastered the skill of perfectly separating egg whites from the yolks, we applaud you.
 It's not easy to do!
 If you're doing this every morning in order to only eat egg whites, we're going to stop you right there.

 Egg yolks are actually packed with vitamin D, and one study even found a link between a vitamin D deficiency and excess belly fat in overweight individuals.
 So essentially, solid vitamin D levels could help reduce fat.
 Plus, egg yolks have choline too, a nutrient that helps regulate your metabolism, nerve function, and brain development.
 So skipping out on those yolks isn't ideal, after all!

 You go topping-crazy with your oatmeal.

-Oatmeal needs a little help when it comes to jazzing up the flavor, but if you're choosing flavored instant oatmeal packs and are loading on dried fruits, you're making this breakfast problematic.
+Oatmeal needs a little help when it comes to jazzing up the flavor, but if you're choosing flavored instant oatmeal packs and are then loading on dried fruits and mixing in a nut spread, you're making this breakfast problematic.
 Hello, sugar bomb!
-Instead, stick with a small, plain bowl of oats add in some flax or chia seeds and berries.
-For a fully balanced meal, pair this with a side of eggs to make sure you're going your protein fix!
+Instead, stick with a small, plain bowl of oats add in some flax or chia seeds and berries for some added flavor.
+For a fully balanced meal, pair this with a side of eggs to make sure you're going your protein fix.